 Please join us for a ride on one of the greater Washington area’s true treasures!
 Installed at Glen Echo Park in 1921, the canopy and the carved figures were made by the Dentzel Carousel Company of Germantown, Pennsylvania.
 It is a classic example of hand woodcarving popular during the early 1900s.
 From 1983 through 2003, the carousel was fully restored – including each animal.
 The carousel is listed on the National Register of Historic Places.
 The carousel is open May through September.

-We are planning many events - mostly virtual - and activities to celebrate the 100th anniversary of our beloved Carousel.
+We are presenting lots of events and activities - mostly virtual - to celebrate the 100th anniversary of our beloved Carousel.

 On January 13, Maryland Traditions, the traditional arts program of Maryland State Arts Council, announced the winners of its 2021 Heritage Awards, which recognize long-term achievement in the traditional arts.
 Three Heritage Awards are given annually: one each in the categories of Person or People, Place, and Tradition